When it comes to making your narrative mean something, a clear indication of the central character's point-of-view is

 Changed or Steadfast

 This question simply asks, “When looking at the end of the story, is the Main Character the same as they were at the beginning, or have they adopted a new way of seeing things?”
 If they stayed true to their original approach and continue to solve the story’s problem in the same manner as they did in the beginning, then they are considered to be a Steadfast Main Character.
 If on the other hand, they have made a significant paradigm shift and now see things in a completely new light, they are said to be a Changed Main Character.

 If the idea of having a Main Character that does not “transform” bothers you, you might want to check out the article entitled What Character Arc Really Means.
 Along with a compelling video, it attempts to illustrate that growth does not always have to be transformative.

-The Influence Character’s Resolve works in tandem with the Main Character’s Resolve.2 It should ALWAYS be the dynamic opposite.
-If the Main Character Changes, then the Influence Character will Remain Steadfast.
-If the Main Character stays Steadfast, then the Influence Character will Change.
+The Obstacle Character’s Resolve works in tandem with the Main Character’s Resolve.2 It should ALWAYS be the dynamic opposite.
+If the Main Character Changes, then the Obstacle Character will Remain Steadfast.
+If the Main Character stays Steadfast, then the Obstacle Character will Change.
 One doesn’t necessarily lead to the other, but it is important that they are dynamic opposites.
 Why?
 Because…

 All meaning in a story is based on this dynamic.

-If you leave it out, or you are unclear, or both the Main and Influence Characters Change, you can guarantee that your audience will have no idea what it is you are trying to say with your story.
+If you leave it out, or you are unclear, or both the Main and Obstacle Characters Change, you can guarantee that your audience will have no idea what it is you are trying to say with your story.
 An audience measures the outcome of a story in part by the approaches that led to it.

 Confuse this concept and your audience will be left confused.